mayankjain0141/ML-Classification-DTN-Routing/README.md

   ![node regions](results/node_regions.png)

-  We use k-means clustering to assign a region to each node.
+  We use `k-means clustering` to assign a region to each node.
+The optimum number of clusters was determined used the `k-elbow` method.

-The classifier returns the output labels corresponding to each node indicating if the message was forwarded to this node.
+The classifier returns the output labels corresponding to each node indicating if the message was forwarded to this node(`0/1`).

 ## Model Evaluation